 Of course, you’re going to feel irritable, intolerant, worrying about things you never used to worry about, stressing about everything, and being easily overwhelmed by social situations with many people.
 That’s natural, but it will probably pass with time.
 You’re still the same personality underneath!

-But there are things that you can do to relieve these symptoms.
+But there are things that you can do to relieve the mental symptoms of menopause.

 If you feel unstable or reactive, pause and think of five things you’re grateful for.
 This can help you get out of the mood-swing cycle.